GoogleSQL data definition language

 CREATE OR REPLACE MODEL registers a reference to the Vertex AI ML model in the current database.
 If a model named model_name already exists, its definition is replaced.

 CREATE MODEL IF NOT EXISTS registers a reference to the Vertex AI ML model in the current database.
-If a model named model_name already exists, the CREATE MODEL IF NOT EXISTS statement does not have any effect.
+If a model named model_name already exists, the CREATE MODEL IF NOT EXISTS statement does not have any effect and no error is generated.

 As soon as the model reference is registered in a database, it can be used from queries that use the ML.Predict function.